puppetlabs/puppet-docs/source/pe/3.7/maintain_backup_restore.markdown

 On a split install (master, console, PuppetDB/PostgreSQL each on a separate node), they will be located across the various servers assigned to these PE components.

    - `/etc/puppetlabs/`: different versions of this directory can be found on the server assigned to the puppet master component, the server assigned to the console component, and the server assigned to the PuppetDB/PostgreSQL component.
 You should back up each version.
    - `/opt/puppet/share/puppet-dashboard/certs`: located on the server assigned to the console component.
+   - `/opt/puppet/share/console-services/certs/`: if you use a custom console cert; located on the server assigned to the console component.
    - The console, pe-classifier, pe-rbac, and pe-activity databases: located on the server assigned to the PuppetDB/PostgreSQL component.
    - The PuppetDB database: located on the server assigned to the PuppetDB/PostgreSQL component.

 ### Purge the Puppet Enterprise Installation (Optional)